One Piece: Live-action series

+The series premiered on August 31, 2023, and was positively received by both fans and critics.
+In September 2023, it was announced that the series was renewed for a second season.
+Titled One Piece Into the Grand Line, it is set to premiere in 2026.
+A third season was announced in August 2025.

 Video games

 The One Piece franchise has been adapted into multiple video games published by subsidiaries of Bandai and later as part of Bandai Namco Entertainment.
 The games have been released on a variety of video game, handheld consoles, and mobile devices.
 The video games feature role-playing games, and fighting games, such as the titles of the Grand Battle! meta-series.
 The series debuted on July 19, 2000, with From TV Animation – One Piece: Become the Pirate King!.
 Over forty games have been produced based on the franchise.
 Additionally, One Piece characters and settings have appeared in various Shonen Jump crossover games, such as Battle Stadium D.O.N, Jump Super Stars, Jump Ultimate Stars, J-Stars Victory VS and Jump Force.

 Music

 Music soundtracks have been released that are based on songs that premiered in the series.
 Kohei Tanaka and Shiro Hamaguchi composed the score for One Piece.
 Various theme songs and character songs were released on a total of 51 singles.
 Eight compilation albums and seventeen soundtrack CDs have been released featuring songs and themes that were introduced in the series.
 On August 11, 2019, it was announced that the musical group Sakuramen is collaborating with Kohei Tanaka to compose music for the anime's "Wano Country" story arc.